National Science and Technology Council Terms of Reference

 - the Minister for Industry, Science and Technology (Deputy Chair);

 - the Chief Executive of the CSIRO; and

 Expert members will normally be appointed for three year terms, and will not be appointed for more than two terms.

 Ministers and experts from a wide range of other portfolios will attend meetings as relevant to the agenda.

 The Council will meet up to four times per year.

-The chair of each meeting will issue invitations to other Ministers and experts based on the subject matter under consideration.
+The chair of each meeting will issue invitations to other ministers and experts based on the subject matter under consideration.
 Ministers receiving such an invitation may delegate their departmental Secretary to attend on their behalf.

 The Agenda for each meeting will be approved by the relevant chair of the meeting.
-The Agenda will be developed by the Chief Scientist in consultation with relevant Ministers and members.
+The Agenda will be developed by the Chief Scientist in consultation with relevant Ministers and Council members.

 The Office of the Chief Scientist will provide secretariat support for the Council.

-Actions arising from meetings will be progressed by relevant Ministers, the Chief Scientist or expert members, as agreed by the Council.
-In undertaking its work, the Council may establish short-term expert working groups to assist with specific tasks, in consultation with the relevant Ministers.
+Actions arising from meetings will be progressed by relevant ministers, the Chief Scientist or expert members, as agreed by the Council.
+In undertaking its work, the Council may establish short-term expert working groups to assist with specific tasks, in consultation with the relevant ministers.